juan-medina/ffxiv_act_simple_timer/README.md

 ## Download zip

-On github you need to download a zip container this overlay, for this visit :
+On github you need to download a zip containing this overlay, for this visit :

 https://github.com/juan-medina/ffxiv_act_simple_timer